 "All About Jazz"

-In his music, European chamber textures meet the fluidity of contemporary jazz, opening new paths into the heart of Iranian classical traditions.
-These are not mere fusions but reimaginings—soundscapes where heritage and innovation dance together.
+Rooted in Tehran and based in Vienna, Mirarab’s multi-neck guitar speaks an honest and intimate language—one that transcends words, weaving together stories of migration, memory, and belonging.
+His music brings together European chamber textures and the fluidity of contemporary jazz, opening new pathways into the heart of Iranian classical traditions.
+These are not mere fusions but reimaginings: soundscapes where heritage and innovation move freely and reshape one another.

-Mirarab belongs to a generation of young migrant artists in Europe who are reshaping the borders of sound.
-With a commitment to dialogue, diversity, and creativity, he seeks to craft new narratives around Middle Eastern cultures and jazz.
-The result is a style at once intricate and disarmingly accessible—music that invites both thought and feeling.
+Mirarab belongs to a generation of young migrant artists in Europe who are redefining the borders of sound.
+With a commitment to dialogue, diversity, and collective creativity, he seeks to craft new narratives around Middle Eastern cultures and jazz.
+His approach results in a musical language that is both intricate and disarmingly accessible—inviting listeners to think deeply, feel openly, and move with the pulse of the music.

-As a composer and arranger, Mirarab draws from a vast musical vocabulary.
-His rhythms and harmonies speak of journeys across genres—jazz, experimental, acoustic and electronic worlds, folk traditions, and the stages of film, dance, and theatre.
-His compositions refuse cliché; instead, they expand the possibilities of how traditions can meet and transform each other.
+As a composer and arranger, Mirarab draws from a rich and expansive musical vocabulary.
+His rhythmic and harmonic language reflects journeys across jazz, experimental and electronic music, acoustic traditions, and the worlds of film, dance, and theatre.
+His work avoids cliché; instead, it expands the possibilities of how traditions can meet, challenge, and transform one another.

-A restless and versatile spirit, he moves fluidly between jazz and European, Iranian, Arabic, and Kurdish classical music.
-His collaborations span continents and styles: from the Vision String Quartet, Tonkünstler Orchester, and Berlin Metropolitan Orchestra, to the NDR Bigband and Anthony Braxton Orchestra; to Aynur Doğan and Sakina Teyna in Kurdish music, Alim Qasimov and Erkan Oğur in Azerbaijani and Turkish music, and Golnar Shahyar, Misagh Joolaee, and Kinan Azmeh in Iranian and Arabic classical forms.
+A restless and versatile spirit, he moves fluidly between European, Iranian, Arabic, and Kurdish classical music.
+His collaborations span continents: from the Vision String Quartet, Tonkünstler Orchester, and Berlin Metropolitan Orchestra to the NDR Bigband and Anthony Braxton Orchestra; from Kurdish music with Aynur Doğan and Sakina Teyna to Azerbaijani and Turkish traditions with Alim Qasimov and Erkan Oğur; and to Iranian and Arabic classical forms with artists such as Golnar Shahyar, Misagh Joolaee, and Kinan Azmeh.

 Download EPK